-B. Appeal (Appeal Officer)
+1. Appeal (Appeal Officer)

-If the Respondent or the Complainant chooses to appeal either the Sanctions or the hearing panel's decision, they may do so by submitting a written appeal statement to the Title IX Coordinator within 2 business days of the date the hearing report is sent to the parties.
+Both Parties may appeal a determination made by the Hearing Panel.
+If the Respondent or the Complainant chooses to appeal either the Sanctions or the hearing panel's decision, they may do so by submitting a written appeal statement to the Title IX Coordinator within 3 business days of the date the hearing report is sent to the parties.
 The Title IX Compliance Officer serves as the Appeal Officer.
 The three grounds for appeal are: